mercadopago/devsite-docs/guides/online-payments/checkout-api/receiving-payment-by-card-core-methods.en.md

 Document type is one of the mandatory fields.
 Use the document list to fill out your data.

-Including `select` type element with id `form-checkout__docType` contained in the form, you can automatically fill out the available choices when you call this function:
+Including `select` type element with id `form-checkout__identificationType` contained in the form, you can automatically fill out the available choices when you call this function:

 ```javascript